-The McDonald brothers vowed they would be financially independent when their father was fired from his job at a New Hampshire shoe factory after 42 years of loyal service.
-No pension, no gold watch, no thank you.
+The McDonald brothers vowed they would get rich when their father lost his job at a New Hampshire shoe factory.
+After 42 years of loyal service, he received no pension, no gold watch, no thank you.

-Stung by their father’s abrupt dismissal, Mac and Dick McDonald vowed they would be millionaires by the time they reached 50.
+Stung by their father’s abrupt dismissal, the McDonald brothers pledged they would make a million dollars by the time they reached 50.
 They almost made it.

-Richard and Maurice McDonald were born in Manchester, N.H.
-Their parents had immigrated from Ireland as children.
-Their father, Patrick, worked as a shift manager at the G.P.
-Krafts shoe factory, one of some 20,000 shoe workers in Manchester.
+Richard and Maurice McDonald were born in Manchester, N.H., the sons of Irish immigrants.
+Their father Patrick worked as a shift manager at the G.P.
+Krafts shoe factory as one of some 20,000 shoe workers in Manchester.

 McDonald Brothers Go West

 Maurice, or Mac, was born November 26, 1902.
 Richard, or Dick, was born February 16, 1909.
-The boys had three sisters.
+The McDonald brothers had three sisters.
 Mac went to Central High School, Dick to West.
-They were classmates of the Revson brothers, who founded the Revlon cosmetic empire.
+They attended some of the same classes as the Revson brothers, who founded the Revlon cosmetic empire.

 After they graduated from high school, the McDonald brothers moved to Hollywood, Calif.

 Mac and Dick began working as set movers and handymen at film studios.
 They opened a movie theater that didn’t do so well.
-They opened a hot dog stand in Monrovia, Calif., in 1937.
-They called it the Airdome.
-Ten-cent hamburgers were added, along with all-you-can-drink orange juice for a nickel.
+Then they opened a hot dog stand in Monrovia, Calif., in 1937.
+They called it the Airdome and added 10-cent hamburgers and all-you-can-drink orange juice for a nickel.
 The hot dog stand did okay.

 Their goals: speed, volume and cleanliness.
 The new drive-in had no interior and no wait staff, but it had a kitchen designed as a production assembly line.
 A stainless steel grill replaced the old iron version because it could cook more burgers.
 Paper and plastic replaced cutlery and plates, and the dishwashers who Dick complained were drunks didn’t return.
 Customers ordered food at the counter and got it within seconds.

 At the new restaurant, called McDonald’s, they sold only hamburgers, cheeseburgers, potato chips, coffee, soft drinks and apple pie.
-A freak storm dumped three inches of snow on San Bernardino on the day it opened.
-So few customers came the employees were told to park their cards in front of the restaurant so it looked busy.
+A freak storm dumped three inches of snow on San Bernardino on the day the new McDonald’s opened.
+So few customers came the employees were told to park their cars in front of the restaurant so it looked busy.